 - Invigorated Water pH RESTORE Alkaline Water Filter Pitcher

-- What are charcoal filters?
+- What exactly are charcoal filters?

-- How does a carbon filter work?
+- How does a carbon filter function?

 - What is the purpose of a carbon water filter?